 There are many things I can’t do.
 I have no superpowers.
 I don’t know everything and never will.
 But.
 I know that stories are the best way to convey messages you want to resonate deeply with people.
 And I think they—stories—are also a compelling way to teach compassion and maybe even come to grips with our own feelings.

 Creation—in art, music, literature—is often attributed to a muse.
 A familiar spirit that guides and maybe even sits on a shoulder.
 One day I looked at my oldest daughter’s wedding pictures again while burning a DVD of them.
-One of her best friends, battling cancer and gutting it out though she was terribly sick, was one of her bridesmaids.
+One of her best friends, battling cancer and gutting it out though terribly sick, was a bridesmaid.
 In the weeks following the wedding, she had setbacks.
 The cancer had spread.
 And we lost Ashley.
 She was a brave and bright soul.
 As I looked at pictures of her at the wedding, I recalled how hard she hugged me after my toast to the new bride and groom… and I thought about our loss.
 And how we heal.
-Ashley was on my shoulder as I wrote this short story to explain how those we love—when they pass on—they’re never truly gone.
+Ashley was on my shoulder as I wrote this short story to explain how those we love—when they pass on—are never truly gone.
 The important part of them stays with us.
 Always.

 “Superbly written.” –Gwendolyn M.

 “Wow, what a bittersweet yet beautiful story of love and loss and healing… Thank you for such a poignant and touching story Dennis!” -Lisa Wolfington

 “Loved your story.
 It made me think of loved ones that are no longer here.
 They will always be with me.
 Thank-you.” -Marsha Mooneyhan